CrypticVigil/memory-game/README.md

 ## Dependencies

 None.
 I have a link to the Font Awesome icon set.
 Everything else is basic HTML, CSS, and JavaScript.
+No Bootstrap used.

 ## Instructions